ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 The main access point to the wrappers is a class called :py:class:`~ska_integration_test_harness.structure.TelescopeWrapper`, which is intended to represent the entire SUT and internally holds references to all the subsystem wrappers.
-Since the SUT is one, the telescope wrapper is a
+Since we have one SUT, the telescope wrapper is a
 `Singleton <https://refactoring.guru/design-patterns/singleton>`__,
-so once it’s initialised, you can access it from everywhere in the code just by accessing its unique instance.
+so once it’s initialised, you can access it from everywhere in the code just by using its unique instance.
 The subsystem wrappers are instead dedicated abstract classes, which may have a "production" and an "emulated" concrete implementation.
 Each subsystem extends a common base abstract class (which provides a common interface for some recurrent